anna-dor-plumsail/documents-docs/source/document-generation/docx/demos.rst

 Links and endnotes
 --------------

-This demo shows how to add external links to your document.
-You can find the description of this case in the `external links <external-links.html>`_ section of the documentation.
+This demo shows how to add external links and endnotes to your document.
+You can find the description of this case in the `links and endnotes <external-links.html>`_ section of the documentation.

 Scroll down to see source data for the template in JSON format.